English

 “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”

 As Toni Morrison memorably suggests, words give shape and meaning to our experiences, and invite us to bear witness to the experiences of others.
 In the English department, students learn to appreciate the inherent value of reading and writing, to value the beauty and power of language.
-At the same time, our students are trained to sharpen their skills for an ever-competitive job market by developing the ability to write clearly and persuasively, to think critically and creatively, and to engage in thoughtful analysis, skills that are essential to success in our contemporary, global marketplace.
+At the same time, our students are trained to sharpen their skills for an ever-evolving job market by developing the ability to write clearly and persuasively, to think critically and creatively, and to engage in thoughtful analysis, skills that are always in demand in the global marketplace.

 While there are many ways to pursue English studies, the same learning outcomes apply to all of our programs.
 All students who complete the major in English will demonstrate an ability to: